rubenpotkamp/Offline-HTML-Games-Pack/README.md

 The downside of inlining everything is the file size.
 Use chunks.py to split them.
 You can use https://github.com/CoolDude2349/schoolworkforall/blob/main/code-inputer2.html for loading the chunks.

 The collection's updated regulary to add more offline games.
-Soon there will be 50+ more games...
+60 new games were added on 11/29/25.

 Download a split and zipped version of the files here: https://www.mediafire.com/folder/ls4mnh7ywbd7m/offline_games_(split)   (not updated yet)